wp-plugins/better-font-awesome/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Switched default &nbsp; being output.
+Now the default "space" attribute is false, and can be set to true to optionally include a space.
+* PLEASE NOTE: this will affect existing shortcodes.

 = 0.9.3 =
 * Fixed admin-styles.css bug that was applying FontAwesome font-face outside TinyMCE
 * Print JS variables in front-end to aid developers